Who were the Tudors?

 - Elizabeth I

-The Tudors became royalty after winning the Battle of Bosworth Field in 1485, which ended the War of the Roses between two other families – the Lancasters and the Yorks.
-Henry Tudor led the fight on the Lancaster side, and then married Elizabeth from the House of York.
+The Tudors became royalty after winning the Battle of Bosworth Field in 1485, which ended the War of the Roses between the House of Lancaster and the House of York.
+Henry Tudor led the fight on the Lancaster side, and then married Elizabeth of York.

 The civil war between the House of Lancaster and the House of York was called the War of the Roses because each side had a certain colour of rose to represent them – red for Lancaster and white for York.
 The Tudor rose is both red and white, symbolising that the two houses were joined together.

-While Henry VIII wanted his daughter Mary to become queen after Edward VI died, Edward decided that he wanted Lady Jane Grey to rule instead because she was Protestant, like Edward.
+While Henry VIII wanted his daughter Mary to become queen after his son Edward VI, Edward decided on his deathbed that he wanted Lady Jane Grey to rule instead because she was Protestant, like him.
 Mary was a Catholic.
-Jane Grey did become queen, but only for nine days, and she was never officially coronated – Mary became queen instead, and had Jane executed.
+Jane Grey did become queen, but only for nine days, and she was never officially crowned – Mary became queen instead, and had Jane executed.

 The kings and queens in Tudor times were very involved in religious matters.
 Everybody had to go to church, and whether you were Catholic or Protestant was very important.
 It sometimes meant the difference between life and death!